MeredithU/lunch_tracker_cf/README.md

-An app to track someone's lunch.
+Code Fellows Assignment - An app to track someone's lunch.